Parseur lets you easily send your data extracted from emails and documents to Google Sheets. Let's see how.

 A large amount of data can sometimes fail to load

 If you find those limitations a problem, you can use Zapier to send your parsed data to Google Sheets.
 Using the Zapier integration to Google Sheets, you'll get:

 Data added to your spreadsheet in real time

-You'll be free to decide on the column ordering
+You'll be free to decide on the column order

 You'll be able to add columns on top of the ones sent by Zapier